mrsampool/doList/README.md

 ## Background

 I wanted to make this app for my own use.
 I use Apple notes to keep track of my grocery / shopping lists, but wanted to be able to keep different to-do items stored in collapsible categories, and easily see which items are checked in each category without having to scroll the entire list (My current grocery list has 100+ items).

+I am also using this concept as an opportunity to grow my familiarity with TypeScript and MongoDB.

 ## Primary Tech